Hamza-Tahirr/Movie-Recommender-System-With-Streamlit/README.md

-# Movie-Recommender-System-With-Deployment.
+# Movie-Recommender-System-With-Streamlit.
-In This Project I am going to build a movie recommendation system project and then build a model and then deploy it on Heroku.
+In This Project I am going to build a movie recommendation system project and then build a model and then build an app using streamlit.

 ## What is a Recommendation System.
 Recommendation engines are a subclass of machine learning which generally deal with ranking or rating products / users.
 Loosely defined, a recommender system is a system which predicts ratings a user might give to a specific item.